Towards Markov-State Holography: Histograms of transition probabilities conditioned on histories

-We now briefly discuss the concept of an $n$-th order Markov process, meaning that the future events are fully decided by $n$ steps in the past.
+We now briefly discuss the concept of an $n$-th order Markov process.
 Convergence of histograms suggests that we can also consider a ``weaker'' definition of an $n$-th order Markov process, where all the histograms for $S_n$ approach stationary distributions, i.e.\ changes become sufficiently small for $k>n$.
 In most realistic scenarios one encounters weak $n$-th order Markov processes.

 Notably, the concept of ``Markovian events''---events whose detection implies conditional independence between past and future time evolution---was proposed in \cite{Meer2023,Deguenther2024,Deguenther2024a}.
+Specifically, the visit of an observable Markov state is a Markovian event.
 The assumption that such events can be identified turns out to provide a crucial improvement in thermodynamic inference.
-However, so far Eq.~(\ref{def_Markov_state}) could not be generally tested in practice, as it is impossible to test for arbitrarily large $g$ and $k$ with a finite trajectory.
+However, so far Eq.~\eqref{def_Markov_state} could not be generally tested in practice, as it is impossible to test for arbitrarily large $g$ and $k$ with a finite trajectory.
 Note that the Markov property at a specific state for a one-step transition $\mp(s_{g+1}|s_{g}=\gamma;\{s_{t}\}_{1\leqslant t\leqslant g-1}) = \mp(s_{g+1}|s_{g}=\gamma)$ is only a necessary but \emph{not} sufficient condition for the Markov property.
 Here we provide a new tool to further test for a Markov state, though it is still not a complete solution.
-In the case of observable dynamics with a \emph{definite} order $n$, it is sufficient to test the Markovianity for no more than $n$ steps in the past and in the future (see \cite{SM} for details), which is practically feasible.
+In the case of observable dynamics with a \emph{definite} order $n$, it is sufficient to test the Markovianity for no more than $n$ steps in the past and in the future (see Appendix \hyperref[sec:detection]{D} for details), which is practically feasible.
 Moreover, one can test for more than one first step in the future to get a more reliable (though still not definite) detection of a Markov state.
-Considering such extended future sequences also provides more information on the microscopic network (see Appendix~B for details).
+Considering such extended future sequences also provides more information on the microscopic network (see Appendix~\hyperref[sec:cond_prob_two_step]{C}).

-\emph{Example.---}Consider the 7-state Markov network in Fig.~\ref{fig1}.
-The eigenvalues of the corresponding splitting-probability matrix $\mathbf{\Phi}$, of the effective transition matrix $\mathbf{\Omega}$, and of that obtained by setting the observable Markov state as an absorbing state are shown in Table~\ref{tab:table1}.